chhenning/cmake_notes/projects/boost_simple/readme.md

     Boost 1.65 and 1.65.1 require CMake 3.9.3 or newer
     Boost 1.66 will be supported by CMake 3.11 or newer

-    For instance, I have cmake 3.9x and I just cloned the latest boost (version 1.67).
+    For instance, I have cmake 3.9 and I just cloned the latest boost (version 1.67).
 In this case cmake will output warning:

     `Imported targets not available for Boost version`

     cmake will then require a `boost_filesystem.lib` which is not the correct file name!!

-    All in all don't use the latest boost with your cmake!
+    All in all, don't use the latest boost with your cmake!

 2. Auto-linking

     A special feature only for some IDEs, like Visual Studio.
 By default boost is looking for static builds.
 To turn off that feature set `BOOST_ALL_NO_LIB`.

-    This can be changed to dynamic libs by setting